Using the Transport Layer Security (TLS) protocol with Sametime Audio/Video in a load balancing environment

-TLS can't be used in a load balancer environment, when there are multiple SIP proxies in front of a SIP Proxy/Registrar cluster.
+When there are multiple SIP proxies in front of a SIP Proxy/Registrar cluster, TLS cannot be used in a load balancer environment.

 There are cases when the WebSphere proxy server can not use the same TLS connection initiated by the client.
-The WebSphere Proxy server will try to establish a new TLS connection to the Sametime client.
-However, since in Sametime Audio/Video TLS is used with server-provided certificates, the TLS handshake will fail and as a result, the call will fail.
+The WebSphere proxy server attempts to establish a new TLS connection to the Sametime client.
+However, since Sametime Audio/Video TLS is used with server-provided certificates, the TLS handshake will fail and as a result, the call will fail.

 Resolving the problem

 - Use a single WebSphere proxy, instead of multiple WebSphere proxy servers, in front of a clustered SIP Proxy/Registrar.
 In this case, the WebSphere proxy server has a connection to the client (associated with registrations that the client initiates).
 The client receives inbound traffic over the same connection, therefore, the WebSphere proxy server does not try to create a new connection to the client.
 Disadvantage: High availability is impacted and the WebSphere proxy server becomes a single point of failure.

 - Use TCP instead of TLS.
 Disadvantage: This option requires that security be disabled (including SIP authentication).

 Disable SIP security by completing the following steps:

 - Log in to the SIP Proxy and Registrar administrative console.

 - Under Detail Properties, click Security role to user/group mapping.

 - Select the secureRole check box.
 Select Everyone from the Map Special Subjects down list.